consindo/jono.nz/source/me/index.md

 *But Jono, that was 2012-2013!
 What have you been doing since?* In 2014, I realized that building open source apps for the rest of your life isn't particularly profitable, so I put some effort into school, tried to get a few scholarships, and took a trip overseas.
 In 2015, I started University, finally started working on a new app, and then I took three months for another trip around the world.

 Now it's 2017 and I'm almost 21.
 I'm now in my last year at University and I'm currently working as an Intern at [Sandfield](https://www.sandfield.co.nz/).
-I built an app called called [Transfer](https://dymajo.com), it's an FTP + SFTP app, and we can't release it because of some terrible software design decisions.
-I also built [Transit](https://transit.dymajo.com), a progressive web app for getting around Auckland's public transport (yes, very niche).
+I built an app called [Transfer](https://dymajo.com), it's an FTP + SFTP app, and we can't release it because of some poor software design decisions.
+I also built [Waka](https://getwaka.com), a progressive web app for getting around Auckland & Wellington.
 Currently I'm trying to bring Nitro back from the dead.
 [Sign up to get early access](http://nitrotasks.com).

 ## Get in touch
 I like talking to people!
-[Message me](https://m.me/jonocoopernz) if you just wanna chat, work together, or just wanna hang out.
-I also have [email](mailto:jono@jonocooper.com).
+[Email me](mailto:jono@jonocooper.com) if you want to chat, work together, or just hang out.

 You can also check out my [blog](/archives), [Twitter](https://twitter.com/consindo), and [GitHub](https://github.com/consindo).

-I'm currently looking for graduate opportunities starting the end of 2017.
-Please have a look at my [résumé](https://www.dropbox.com/s/9xqdihv9l45vrh6/R%C3%A9sum%C3%A9.pdf?dl=0) and [get in touch](mailto:jono@jonocooper.com).

 <style>
 .article-entry {